McIndi/mast.installer/README.md

 ```
 -p --prefix      - The directory in which to install MAST
--d --daemon      - Install mastd as a service
 -n --net-install - pull the latest versions of everything instead of the bundled
                    versions.
--a --add-to-path - add mast directory and anaconda's executables to the path of the
-                   user executing the installer
 ```

 ## Requirements

 1. Python 2.7
 2. pyinstaller==2.1
-3. py.test

 ## Links to the dependent packages